hjunlee91/hjunlee91.github.io/_posts/2019-12-05-linked_list.md

 	}
 	printf("\n");
 }
+'''c

-print the data is traverse the node until tail.
+print the data is traverse the node until tail.<br>

-Point of linked list is memory and address.
+Point of linked list is memory and address.<br>
-**" * "** pointer is used to point out address.
+**" * "** pointer is used to point out address.<br>
-If you understand the concept. it would be easy to understand.
+If you understand the concept. it would be easy to understand.<br>

-Please refer to the full code and test on [IDEONE](https://ideone.com/ideone/Index/submit/) If you have a question, please leave a comment on the post.
+Please refer to the full code and test on [IDEONE](https://ideone.com/ideone/Index/submit/) <br>
+If you have a question, please leave a comment on the post.<br>

-Thank you.
+Thank you.<br>

+'''c
 #include <stdio.h>
 #include <stdlib.h>
 #include <stdbool.h>